Phra Khun Paen Pim Haliam Yai Nur Din BE2500 Luang Pu Du Wat Sakae

 Historical Significance

-Issued in BE2500 (1957) at Wat Sakae, Ayutthaya, this Buddhajayanti edition reflects nationwide devotional renewal and temple-strengthening efforts.
-Consecrated in Putthapisek (empowerment rite) led by Luang Pu Du Phrompanyo with Ayutthaya Sangha participation, it supported community protection and merit-making during the 2,500th Year of Buddhism commemorations.
+Issued in BE2500 (1957) at Wat Sakae, Ayutthaya, this Buddhajayanti edition reflects a nationwide wave of merit-making and temple-strengthening during the 2,500th Year of Buddhism commemorations.
+The consecration followed Putthapisek (Buddha-empowerment rites) led by Luang Pu Du Phrompanyo with Sangha participation, and is remembered by devotees as a batch intended to support community protection, steadiness, and wholesome renewal.

 Phra Khun Paen Pim Haliam Yai — Obverse detail